argoproj/argo-workflows/docs/walk-through/daemon-containers.md

 ```

 Step templates use the `steps` prefix to refer to another step: for example `{{steps.influx.ip}}`.
 In DAG templates, the `tasks` prefix is used instead: for example `{{tasks.influx.ip}}`.

+If the step or task uses `withSequence`, `withItems`, or `withParam`, then this will instead be set to a JSON list of IP addresses.